 What Kind of Sausage and Potatoes Should I Use?

 In this recipe, I used Russett potatoes.
 I normally peel them, but if you are in a rush for time it won’t hurt the recipe to not peel them.
 You are going to want two pounds of Russett potatoes.

 In this recipe, it does call for red pepper flakes.
-If you have a sensitive stomach or someone you are making it you may want to omit these.
+If you hate spicy foods or chili type heat, you can skip them!

 What is the Difference Between Pancetta and Bacon?

 This sausage and potato soup call for pancetta.
 Both pancetta and bacon are made from pork bellies.